yuan-cc/am3_test_documentation/documentation/code_overview.md

 Grid parameters and access:
 * *Definition of energy grids* is done in include/AM3/global_defs.h .
     Photon grid length is defined by BIN_X, photon grid origin X_I.
 The other grid lengths are derived: BIN_E = BIN_X + X_I, BIN_P = BIN_E - 26.
 Grid spacing D_X = 0.1 (in e base) is not be changed, as this would lead to erroneous results.
-* *Readout of grids* is via class io:
+* *Readout of grids* is via object io of class IO:
     1. Grid parameters: `io.dlnE()` [Grid spacing in ln-space], `io.NLepE()` [number of electron grid points], `io.NLepG()` [number of photon grid points], `io.NHad()` [number of hadronic grid points], `io.NNU()` [number of neutrino grid points]
     2. Grids in eV: `io.E_LepE_eV()` [array of electron grid], `io.E_LepG_eV()` [array of photon grid], `io.E_Had_eV()` [array of hadronic grid], `io.E_Nu_eV()` [array of neutrino grid]
     3. For conversion of energy in eV to gridpoint, users may rely on `io.EeV2i_LepE()` / `io.EeV2i_LepG()` / `io.EeV2i_Had()` / `io.EeV2i_Nu()`

-In contrast to the energy grid, the time step may be adjusted dynamically and is accessible through the parameter `rp.dt` (in s).
+In contrast to the energy grid, the time step may be adjusted dynamically and is accessible through the parameter "dt" of the class RunParams, thus `rp.dt` (in s).

 ## Particle species